tqtg/zalo-landmark/README.md

 - data/train_val2018.zip
 - data/train_val2018.json

-After extracting *train_val2018.zip*, we will have *TrainVal* folder containing all images inside *data* folder.
+After extracting *train_val2018.zip*, we will have *TrainVal* folder containing all images inside *data*.

-We run the code to prepare the data fo training:
+We run the code to prepare data for training:
 - train/validation with the ratio of 92%/8%.
 - splitting it into 10 folds in the cross-validation manner.